When Bloggers Say Goodbye

 I employ someone to periodically check every link in my archives and a number of my old posts (for example: Lots of water like chocolate) with links to old Gateway Pundit articles showed up as "Not Found" on his site.
 Nothing personal Jim, but I consider it quite rude to move to a new website without first making sure all of your old posts properly redirect.

-Fortunately for my readers, I excerpted enough of his original article that they can see why I linked to him in the first place.
+Fortunately for my readers, I replaced the link to his original article with that of another blog with similar observations.
 I do this for the convenience of my visitors because I myself have been disappointed reading other blog articles where I found things like this: "Hey, want to see 32 naked college girls crammed into one bathtub?
 Click here."
 And when I click on the link, instead of reaching the intended article, I get a 404 error.

 But if one is not moving to a new blog, why delete a free blog?
 Why not just leave it there?
 Google doesn't care and in addition you won't pee off readers who come to your old location only to find "The blog you were looking for was not found."